The probabilistic world: Probabilistic time

 \subsubsection{Classical wave functions}

 The classical wave functions are the objects which permit a simple formulation of a local evolution law for all local chains with factorizing boundary conditions.
 They contain the relevant local probabilistic information.
 Similar to quantum mechanics, they are a type of probability amplitude.
-The local probability distribution is a bilinear in the the classical wave functions.
-In contrast to quantum mechanics there are two different classical wave functions.
+The local probability distribution is a bilinear in the classical wave functions.
+In contrast to quantum mechanics there are in general two different classical wave functions.
 The conjugate wave function is not related directly to the wave function by some operation as complex conjugation.
 As a consequence, the wave function and the conjugate wave function are not normalized individually.
 A classical density matrix can be constructed as a bilinear in the classical wave functions.
 Similar to quantum mechanics, its diagonal elements are the local probabilities.
-We first formulate the classical wave functions for local chains \eqref{eq:LC4}, and generalize later to matrix chains.
+We will see that for the particular case of a unique jump chain the two wave functions can be identified, leading to discrete quantum mechanics in a real formulation.

 \paragraph*{Pure state boundary condition}

 Classical wave functions can be formulated for ``pure state boundary conditions''.
 For this type of boundary condition the boundary term $\cB (n_{in}, \, n_f)$ in eq.~\eqref{eq:LC4} is a product of an initial boundary term $\tilde{f}_{in}(n_{in})$ and a final boundary term $\bar{f}_f (n_f)$,